MaterializeInc/materialize/doc/developer/command-and-response-binary-encoding.md

 # Developer guide: Command and Response Binary Encoding

-This guide is intended for developers that want to extend or modify the set of command and response types that comprise the APIs used between `materialized`, `dataflowd`, and `storaged`.
+This guide is intended for developers that want to extend or modify the set of command and response types that comprise the APIs used between `materialized` and `clusterd`.
 As part of this process, one also needs to:

 1. add Protobuf-based serialization support for new types, and
 1. ensure that the deserialization is backwards-compatible.